 The end of the quarter is almost here.
 Are you going to make your number?
 If you answered yes, congratulations.
 Our research shows that less than 45% of B2B companies make their Q1 number.
 If you aren’t, what is your plan to close the gap?
 You probably have a Big Deal that could get you to your number.
 There will be a lot of quarter-end activity.
 It’s not too late to get your team focused on closing some large opportunities.
 To help guide you through the process, we’ve developed the Big Deal Strategy Tool.

 Making your number quarter after quarter is hard to do.
 Consider exploring our 10th annual workbook, which codifies emerging best practices from elite sales and marketing executives.
-Discover how the world’s top sales and marketing leaders meet aggressive revenue growth goals using the management methodology in our 10th annual workbook, How to Make Your Number in 2017, and every year thereafter.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Once you identify the Big Deal, it’s time to get to work.
 The tool will help walk you through the process of managing these opportunities.
 Many sales leaders try to do it alone without help from other departments.
 Don’t let your ego get in the way.
 Work with internal stakeholders that can help you get it closed.
 Here is an overview of how the process will work.